routine needed to run the notebook on Google Colab

 As we can see we have very good performance for having trained only for 1 epoch!
 Nevertheless, we are still using structured data...
 Let's see how we can build an autoencoder for unstructured data now.

-Just as toy problem, we will now build an autoencoder for the following function $f(x,y)=\sin(\pi x)\sin(\pi y)$ on the unit circle domain centered in $(0.5, 0.5)$.
-We will also see the ability to up-sample (once trained) the results without retraining.
-Let's first create the input and visualize it, we will use firstly a mesh of $100$ points.
+As a toy problem, we will now build an autoencoder for the function ( f(x, y) = \sin(\pi x) \sin(\pi y) ) on the unit circle domain centered at ( (0.5, 0.5) ).
+We will also explore the ability to up-sample the results (once trained) without needing to retrain the model.
+To begin, we'll generate the input data for the function.
+First, we will use a mesh of 100 points and visualize the input function.
+Here’s how to proceed:

 # create inputs